olin-electric-motorsports/MK_III-Code/README.md

 $ bash setup.sh
 ```

+Once you've run the setup script, make a folder in the 'boards' folder with the name of your board.
+Once you're in your folder, make a C document named something like `boardname.c` or `main.c`.

 ## How to Flash a Board
 Once you've designed your fancy PCB, you probably want to write some code that goes on it.
 Here's how you do it:
 -Navigate to the head of the MK_III-Code repo.